paarthjindal/Dass_ass2/q1/readme.md

 ---

 This document provides a **business-level software specification**, detailing major use cases and the functional structure of the food delivery system.

+# Instruction to run the testcase
+- First navigate to testcase folder of q1 then just python test1.py